ranvis/robots-txt-processor/EXAMPLES.md

 ## Prefilter of a random robots.txt module

-You can let `Tester` class alone and combine `Filter` class with another tester class.
+You can let `Tester` class be alone and combine `Filter` class with an external tester class.
 Below example uses `Filter` to work in conjunction with `diggin/diggin-robotrules`.

 ```php